Models of fractional viscous stresses for incompressible materials: Conclusion

 \section{Conclusion}

 Several fractional viscous stresses were investigated.
-Among others, Models A and B are both physically satisfactory from the points of view of material frame-indifference and thermodynamic consistency.
-Nevertheless, one might prefer \emph{Model~A} due to its ease of use (e.g., for the study of shearing motions in creep and relaxation), and for the mathematical properties of the viscous limit $\alpha\to1$.
-On the other hand, if the experimental data shows that the loss modulus varies with the pre-stretch, then Model B might be preferred, despite its mathematical complexity for simple shearing motions.
-Alternatively, a more general fractional viscosity theory based on Model~A could be derived \cite{destrade09}, especially if it provides better fit with experiments.
-Moreover, in the same spirit, fractional Maxwell models could be developed \cite{palade99}.
+Among others, Models A, B and C are both physically satisfactory from the points of view of material frame-indifference and thermodynamic consistency.
+Nevertheless, one might prefer \emph{Model~A} or \emph{Model~B} due to their ease of use (e.g., for the study of shearing and tensile motions in creep and relaxation), and for the mathematical properties of the viscous limit.
+Although Models A and B both correspond to the classical Newtonian theory of viscosity for $\alpha \to 1$, their elastic limits $\alpha \to 0$ differ.
+In passing, we observe that linear combinations of these models produce Mooney-Rivlin stresses \eqref{Mooney} in the elastic limit, see the expressions in Table~\ref{tab:Constit}.